-V. Body.-The movement may also be performed with the trunk extended from the lounge, as shown in Fig. 87.
+V. Body.-The movement may also be performed with the trunk extended from the lounge, as shown in Fig. 92.
 It is then very effective, and should be used with great consideration.

 VI.
-Body.-Another form of raising the body in standing position is demonstrated in Fig. 89.
+Body.-Another form of raising the body in standing position is demonstrated in Fig. 94.
 The operator is sitting in front of the patient and resists him firmly in his rising.
 (Duplicated Active.)

-Body.-The movement may also be performed as shown in Fig. 88.
+Body.-The movement may also be performed as shown in Fig. 93.
 The patient is lying on a bed or couch the lower extremities out, feet on the floor and arms stretched.
 He is told to slowly rise to a sitting position.
-This exercise acts strongly upon the muscles of the back and upon the abdomen.
+This exercise acts strongly upon the muscles of the abdomen and chest.

 VII.
 Chest.-The patient sitting.
 The operator standing behind and placing his hands around the patient's armpits in front, raises the body slowly forward, upward and backward, describing a circle.
-This movement is always passive, and is used to assist respiration (see Fig. 90).
+This movement is always passive, and is used to assist respiration (see Fig. 95).